The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures: Problem formulation on a bounded domain

-To further study the properties of the propagating values, we extend $D(\alpha)$ to a neighborhood of $[-\frac{\pi}{\Lambda},\frac{\pi}{\Lambda}]$ in $\mathbb{C}$.
-Here, to ensure the well-behaved analytical property of the problem, often in articles of quasi-periodic scattering, the cut-off values \cite{Kirsch1} would be omitted to avoid pathological solutions to the linear equations.
+To further study the properties of the propagative wave numbers, we extend $D(\alpha)$ to a neighborhood of $[-\frac{\pi}{\Lambda},\frac{\pi}{\Lambda}]$ in $\mathbb{C}$.
+Here, to ensure the well-posedness and good analytical properties of the problem, it is common in the literature on quasi-periodic scattering to exclude certain cutoff values \cite{Kirsch1} in order to avoid pathological solutions to the linear equations.
 The cut-off values are defined by